Chapter OneThe House Used Otherwise

 “No,” she said.
 “That remains to be seen.”

+Then she smiled, and the room altered.
+Not greatly.
+Not as in songs.
 Only enough that I knew I had crossed into a life I did not yet know how to keep.

 She put her hand against my chest.